qwasium/multimodal-psych/README.md

 multimodal-psych
 │
 ├── Cedrus_StimTracker_utils
-│   ├── debug_StimTracker.m:  PTB utility for Stim Tracker.
-│   └── readme_StimTracker.m: Demonstration code for beginners.
+│   └── ReadmeStimTracker.m: Demonstration code for beginners.
 │
 ├── Niioka_etal_2023
 │   ├── CIT_FINAL_V2.m:   Raw experiment code for the CIT paper.
 │   └── DateRandom4CIT.m: Function used in CIT_FINAL_V2.m.
 │
 ├── img/* : Images for README.md
-├── CITATION.cff
 └── README.md
 </pre>

 ## Guide for multimodal physiological measurements

 In this README, we will focus on replicating or designing a new multimodal psychological measurement setup.
 We will first discuss general ideas of multimodal physiological measurements.
 Then, we will dive deeper into the details of how we combined fNIRS(ETG-4000) and psychophysiological measurement device(Polymate V AP5148).

 ## Prerequisite Knowledge

 There are some good-to-knows before you start a multimodal measurement project.

 - Basics of computer science.
   - Basic computer architechture.